liddell-d/LaTeX_book_template/Readme.md

 Page headers have bold chapter names in mixed-case letters in right-facing pages and italic section names in left-facing pages.
 This is not the default.

 Enumeration of chapters and sections, something appropos to technical works, in addition to being a default behavior, has been suppressed.
-To disable this override, comment out this line in book.tex:
+To disable this override, comment out this line in _book.tex_:

         \setcounter{secnumdepth}{-1}